trescenzi/dice-n-easy/README.md

 `dice-n-easy` is built to be super simple to host and have a small footprint, while still being customizable and handling most complex die rolls.

-The heroky branch is built to be able to be hosted easily on Heroku.
+The heroku branch is built to be able to be hosted easily on Heroku.
 A free tier app paired with a free redis addon enables all of the features of `dice-n-easy`.
 Just fork it and tell Heroku to deploy from that branch.